codefellows/seattle-code-301n24/curriculum/class-14/README.md

 As a result of completing lecture 14 of Code 301, students will:

+- Describe and Define
+  - UPDATE
+  - PUT
+  - Diversity and Inclusion
 - Be able to update a resources in a mongo database
 - Be able to update a resource instantly in a React application and have that resource state persist on reload